fxm90/LightweightObservable/README.md

     override func viewDidLoad() {
         super.viewDidLoad()

-        timeViewModel
+        viewModel
-            .formattedTime
+            .formattedDate
-            .bind(to: \.text, on: timeLabel)
+            .bind(to: \.text, on: dateLabel)
             .disposed(by: &disposeBag)
     }
 ```